 Any failure to manage owned brand expansion or accurately forecast demand for owned brands could adversely affect growth, margins and inventory levels.
 In addition, our ability to meet customer demand may be negatively impacted by a shortage in inventory or appropriate assortment due to reduced inventory purchases or disruptions in the supply chain.
 Historically, a majority of our owned brand products and a substantial portion of the products we source from third parties have been manufactured in China.
-The COVID-19 pandemic and other Various factors and events have impacted, and may continue to outside of our control impact our supply chain and may delay or prevent our manufacturing and may also increase the cost to manufacture or transport product that is sourced in China.
+Various factors and events outside of our control impact our supply chain and may delay or prevent our manufacturing and may also increase the cost to manufacture or transport product that is sourced in China.
 In addition, the worsening of U.S.-China relations could also impact our supply chain and negatively impact the cost to source from China.
 While we seek to further diversify our supply chain and sourcing, we may not be able to diversify in a cost-effective manner, or at all, which may materially and adversely affect our business, financial condition and operating results.
-In addition, the supply chain worldwide has been negatively impacted by events such as wars and geopolitical tensions, the COVID-19 pandemic, Russia's war against Ukraine, labor shortages and other factors, and diversification of the supply chain and sourcing therefore may not yield the targeted benefits.
+In addition, the supply chain worldwide has been negatively impacted by events such as wars and geopolitical tensions, the COVID-19 pandemic, labor shortages and other factors, and diversification of the supply chain and sourcing therefore may not yield the targeted benefits.